PROCEDURE FOR RECALIBRATION OF TEST MEASURES

 - Complete the attached Submitted Equipment Information Form before bringing (or sending) your test measure or prover to be calibrated.
 This form is designed to prevent errors, expedite the calibration process, and prevent long lines on test measure calibration days.
 More than one test measure may be listed on a form.
 List model and serial numbers on the back of the form.

 - We will bill you for test measure calibrations.
-We cannot accept payment at locations other than the Standards Laboratory.
 It is very important that we have an accurate billing address.

 - If you require a purchase order, list the purchase order number on the form.
 If not specified, purchase authorization will be considered verbal per the person signing the form.